Proposed SEC Rules Related to SPAC IPOs and SPAC Business Combinations

 Vinson & Elkins

-Mr. Swartz’ practice focuses on the representation of issuers and underwriters, placement agents, and initial purchasers in public and private offerings of equity and debt securities.
-He has particular experience advising on corporate and securities transactions involving equity and mortgage REITs and SPACs.
-Mr. Swartz also regularly provides general corporate, reporting, disclosure, compliance, securities, and corporate governance advice to public company clientsClose
+Mr. Swartz’ principal areas of practice are capital markets and securities law, private equity, fund and joint venture formation, mergers and acquisitions, and corporate governance matters.
+He has particular experience advising on corporate and securities transactions involving equity and mortgage real estate investment trusts (REITs) and special purpose acquisition companies (SPACs).
+Mr. Swartz also regularly provides general corporate, reporting, disclosure, compliance, securities, and corporate governance advice to private and public company clients.Close